 Read part two.

-What SOA trends are you seeing in the financial services
+What SOA trends are you seeing in the financial services industry?

 What we're seeing is that SOA coupled with a class of applications coined as extreme transaction processing or XTP is the future for financial services infrastructure.
 So IT continues to be seen as the enabler.
 We've seen some supporting data from Gartner/DataQuest that IT spending in financial services is going to reach $566 billion by 2010.
 Where SOA comes into the picture is that it enables IT to deliver new business services faster, while leveraging existing systems.
 At the same time the financial institutions are pushing limits that require more processing capability yet at the same time they don't want to see an exponential rise in their investment in hardware.
 So the extreme transaction processing class of applications has been most notably seen in areas such as fraud detection, risk computation and stock trade resolution.
 They're even pushing the mainframe to the limit.
 These types of applications require a new computing paradigm.
 What does XTP provide?